-In recognition of this collective effort, and of the urgency of getting the Baseline approved as soon as possible, the IC Chair, Academician Velikhov called for an ad-hoc meeting of senior representatives from all seven Members this week in Paris to review progress made since November, and to prepare a possible consensus before the next ITER Council meeting in June.
+In recognition of this collective effort, and of the urgency of getting the Baseline approved as soon as possible, the ITER Council Chair, Academician Velikhov, called for an ad-hoc meeting of senior representatives from all seven Members this week in Paris to review progress made since November, and to prepare a possible consensus before the next ITER Council meeting in June.

 During this two-day meeting, the schedule and its improved risk mitigation measures were presented by the ITER Organization.
 The Members were pleased to note the progress made, and gave us their full support to move ahead.
 The next step will be to present the improved schedule to the Management Advisory Committee (MAC), which will hold an exceptional meeting on 10-11 March.